Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 	- Optical (-R; -RW)
 		- CD
 			- Compact Disc - 700 MB
+		- CD_ROM
+			- Compact Disc Read-Only
+			- typically 650-700 megabytes, ideal for storing low resolution movies, or higher bitrate music album
+			- by users not being able to modify data from the disc, it was perfect for distributing these medias.
+		- CDR
+			- Compact Disc-Recordable
+			- it is a type of CD that allows users to write data onto it, but only once.
+			- these come empty, meaning no data has been burned on it yet, but you can fill it up yourself, so you can put you digital data on it like songs, videos, photos etc.
+			- These also boasted around 650-700 megabytes of capacity
+		- CDRW
+			- Compact Disc-Rewriteable
+			- it is basically the same thing as CDR, but you can burn, delete, and reburn data multiple times.
+			- they were still around 650-700 megabytes
+			- they had a rewrite cycle ranging from 1,000 to 1,000,000 cycles depending on the quality of the CDRW
 		- DVD
-			- Digital Versatile Disc - 4.7 GB
+			- Digital Versatile Disc
+			- they are also readable, and writeable multiple times
+			- though they are now coming at much larger capacities
+			- there were different types for example:
+				- DVD-5 single layer which had a capacity of 4.7 GB
+				- DVD-9 dual layer which had a capacity of 8.5 GB
+				- DVD-18 dual-sided, dual layer, which had a total of 17GB, combining both sides
 		- BD
 			- Blu-Ray Disc - 25 GB or 50 GB
+			- but today there are even triple, and quadruple layered ones, which can exceed 100GB ad 128GB respectively
 		- High storage density
 		- When reading, using a laser beam, the reflected light delivers the data
 		- When writing, small recesses are created on the disk
-	- Semiconductor
+	- Semiconductor (memory based)
 		- SSD (Solid State Drive)
 		- Bits are stored with transistors
 		- Works like RAM, but data is not lost when the computer is off
 - Installation, operational problems and preventing them
 	- Installation
-		- Connecting it to the pc though connectors like usb or SATA
+		- Connecting it to the pc though connectors like USB or SATA
 	- Problems
 		- Moving parts can wear down, vibrations can cause damage
 	- Repair
-		- Sector lock
+		- Sector lock, attempt at fixing physical damage like replacing faulty hard disk pin
 ---
 ### Maintenance, cleaning,
 - Cleaning